viniciuschiele/central/README.rst

 ==========
-Assuming you are using requests library to access an external web service, you may want to change the max number of connections to tune your application, using configd you can do it without having to restart your application.
+Assuming you are using requests library to access an external web service, you may want to change the max number of connections to tune your application, using Central you can do it without having to restart your application.

 .. code-block:: python

     import requests
     import requests.adapters

-    from configd.config import FileConfig
+    from central.config import FileConfig
-    from configd.property import PropertyManager
+    from central.property import PropertyManager

     config = FileConfig('./config.json').polling(60000)
     config.load()